yupengyanguncc/yupengyanguncc.github.io/_pages/about.md

 [**Paper**-TBA]

--  We employ a tree-structured policy planner and propose a differentiable joint training framework for both ego-conditioned prediction and cost evaluation models, resulting in a direct improvement of the final planning performance.
+- We present a novel decentralized framework that ensures both efficient task execution and deadlock resolution for multi-agent systems, which enables co-optimization between the task-related controller and deadlock resolution controller, yielding smoother robots’ motion with improved overall task execution efficiency
 </div>
 </div>